alexnaoki/LHC_Hidroweb/README.md

 # LHC_Hidroweb
 ---------------------
-## Required Library for <i>download_from_url_BATCH.py</i>
-- requests
-- zipfile
-- io
-- pathlib
-- os

 # Instalation GUIDE
-Follow the process in order to utilize the Interactive Tool.
+**Follow** the process in order to utilize the Interactive Tool.

-## It is **necessary** to use Anaconda for the following steps.
+#### It is **necessary** to use Anaconda for the following steps.
 The use of Anaconda facilitate the download and aplication of the following programs.

 -----------------------------------------
 1. **First**, you need to open **Anaconda Prompt**.